-A work-related injury can cause you a lot of physical pain coupled with emotional suffering.
-You might also worry about having to take time off work and continue paying your bills, especially if your injury leaves you with a disability.
-Thankfully, workers’ compensation is available to most employees, covering medical costs and providing weekly income supplementation as you recover.
+A work-related injury can cause you a lot of physical pain and emotional suffering.
+You might also worry about having to take time off work and how you’ll continue paying your bills, especially if your injury leaves you with a disability.
+Thankfully, workers’ compensation is available to most employees.

 “Pain and suffering” is the legal term for both physical and emotional stress you might experience because of an accident.
 It depends on how the pain or lifestyle changes resulting from your injuries have affected your quality of life.